 – Insightful and/ or honest

-Every worthwhile brand will run into criticism, and as a part of marketing your brand properly is maintaining strong public relationships.
-The worst thing you can do for your brand is to come off as defensive.
+Every worthwhile brand will run into criticism.
+Haters gotta hate this is sadly part of life online.
+This means maintaining strong public relationships.
+The worst thing you can do for your brand is to come off as defensive or inappropriate.
 Rather you should be thankful for the honest input.
-Simply doing so can actually turn a negative interaction into a positive experience and is a great way to maintain a strong relationship with fans.
+If this is too hard (believe me we know) you can try to turn a negative interaction into a positive experience or you can also choose to ignore!

 – Positive or negative